Board Minutes

 MINUTES

 I. Call to order.
-Jessica Sandven-Sorensen called the Board of Trustees meeting to order at 7:04 a.m.
+Jessica Sandven-Sorensen called the Board of Trustees meeting to order at 7:05 a.m.
 The meeting was held in the gym.
-Present were Board Trustees Jessica Sandven-Sorensen, Twila Brenneman, Barry Farrell and Nevada Hafer.
-Also in attendance were Rachel Stevens, Principal, Tammy Bartos, District Clerk, Cindi Conley, Special Education Teacher and one community member.
+Present were Board Trustees Jessica Sandven-Sorensen, Twila Brenneman, and Barry Farrell; absent: Megan Derrington and Nevada Hafer.
+Also in attendance were Rachel Stevens, Principal, Tammy Bartos, District Clerk, Cindi Conley, Special Education Teacher and Bobbie Visnovske, Specials Teacher.

 II.
-Minutes of 10 November 2022.
-Nevada Hafer moved to approve the minutes as presented.
+Minutes of 10 August 2023.
+Twila Brenneman moved to approve the minutes as presented.
 Barry Farrell seconded.
 Motion passed unanimously.

 IV.
 Information